 Direct sunlight and prayer

-Direct sunlight alters the space in the church in different ways creating the perfect environment for player.
-After the service, it becomes a space for a prayer for a small number of people and one to two or three rays of sunlight shine throughout afternoon.
+Direct sunlight alters the space in the church in different ways creating the perfect environment for prayers.
+After the service, it becomes a space for a small number of people, and one to two or three rays of sunlight shine throughout the afternoon.

 Indirect light and service